pro-yasmin/chatbot/README.md

 mvn clean install
 Running Tests

-To run the full suite via Maven:
+To run use terminal :

-Bash
-mvn test -DsuiteXmlFile=testng.xml
+npx playwright test tests/Login/TestLogin --headed

 📊 Integration (DevSecOps)
 This framework is designed to run within CloudBees/Jenkins pipelines.
 It supports: